goeiebook/creativelab/narrative.md

 I missed the company of the white ball.
 That was the final discovery --- that spending many hours with a thing results in attachment.
 Or maybe less a discovery than a reminder of things already learned.
 Whenever I passed the place it was last seen, I would peer into the water and look along the banks.
 But there was no hope of recovery.
 Then, one morning, a few blocks away, I found a different ball.
 It was day-glo orange, fashioned like a miniature tennis ball.
 It could be irony or poetry.
 It was wet and disgusting, but I picked it up anyway.
 It did not bounce well.
 It was sad.

 I took it with me to a mall and washed it with liquid soap in a bathroom sink.
 I patted it with paper towel, then dried it with a Dyson Airblade.

-Over the course of the day I sometimes took it from my pocket and looked at it.
+I carried it with me for a day.
+Sometimes I would take it from my pocket and look at it.
+I never played with it.
 Silly thing.
 Just a damn coincidence.

 ![orangeball][orangeball]

 ---

-The code for viewing submitted applications seemed to be worth sharing.
-I packaged it into [a snippet][reverse.js] and [posted it](https://twitter.com/goeiebook/status/714516981030866944).

-![reverse post][reverse.jpg]

-The analytics indicated no signs of interest.
-That was strange.
-And despite containing the #creativelab5 hashtag, it did not appear in the live stream.
-Was the post in poor taste?
-Maybe someone flagged the tweet.
-Was it illegal in some way?
-Maybe the mention of `eval()` tripped an algorithmic warning.
-Maybe it was nothing at all.
-An unpleasant aspect of socialization.
-The threat of a shadow ban.

-Relax, Abrie.
-There is no control.
-Reason need not be in everything.

----

-notes for future development:
-- Recollection of being mugged in Windhoek.

 [default]: https://raw.githubusercontent.com/goeiebook/creativelab/master/images/default.jpg
 [bansky]: https://raw.githubusercontent.com/goeiebook/creativelab/master/images/bansky.jpg